tensorboy/PIDOptimizer/README.md

 ```
 @inproceedings{pid2018,
    title={A PID Controller Approach for Stochastic Optimization of Deep Networks},
-   author={Wangpeng An and Haoqian Wang and Qingyun and Jun Xu and Qionghai Dai and Lei Zhang},
+   author={Wangpeng An and Haoqian Wang and Qingyun Sun and Jun Xu and Qionghai Dai and Lei Zhang},
    booktitle={Proceedings of the IEEE Conference on Computer Vision and Pattern Recognition},
    year={2018}
 }